DigKleppe/P1monitor/README.md

-P1 energymeter monitor
+P1 energymeter monitor for ESP32
 ====================

+Build with idf 5.4\
+for 1 or 3 phase systems, set in main.h\

-Interface: pullup 1k to 3V3
+Interface to P1 port: pullup 1k to 3V3\
-webserver with 1 hour and 1 day graph
+Webserver with 1 hour and 1 day graph\
-To connect: use ESPtouch V1 when LED is blinking.
+To connect: use ESPtouch V1 when LED is blinking\.

-NOT tested yet for use with 3 phases and solarpanels!